The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Character of the MIT in GeSb Te

 \subsection{Temperature dependences of the conductivity}

-We now reconsider the recent Ref.\ \onlinecite{Sie.etal.11}, in which Siegrist {\it et al.}\ claim to have detected the existence of a finite minimum metallic conductivity in phase-change materials.
-They conclude this result from a $\log \rho$ versus $T$ plot, Fig.\ 3 in Ref.\ \onlinecite{Sie.etal.11}.
-Thereby they use the ${\mbox d} \rho / {\mbox d} T = 0$ criterion for the MIT, to determine the critical annealing temperature.
-The authors claim their observation to be surprising, despite of various related prior work,\cite{Edw.etal.95,Sch.11} compare Subsect.\ II.B.
-In the literature, one finds several studies of the MIT in disordered systems which contain graphs resembling Fig.\ 2 of Ref.\ \onlinecite{Sie.etal.11}.
-In particular, already more than four decades ago, Yamanouchi {\it et al.}\ obtained similar results for crystalline Si:P, see the log-log plot Fig.\ 1 of Ref.\ \onlinecite{Yama.etal.67}.
+We now examine the recent Ref.\ \onlinecite{Sie.etal.11} in which Siegrist et al.\ investigated the MIT in GeSb$_2$Te$_4$ and related phase-change materials on increasing annealing temperature.
+In this work, the authors claim to have detected the existence of a finite minimum metallic conductivity.
+They conclude this result from $\log \rho$ versus $T$ plots, Figures 2 and 3 in Ref.\ \onlinecite{Sie.etal.11}, using the sign change of ${\mbox d} \rho / {\mbox d} T$ at the measuring temperature as MIT criterion.

+The authors emphasize their observation to be surprising.
+They do so despite various related prior work,\cite{Edw.etal.95,Sch.11} see also Subsection 2.2.
+In the literature, one finds several studies of the MIT in disordered systems which contain graphs resembling Figure 3 of Ref.\ \onlinecite{Sie.etal.11}.
+In particular, already more than four decades ago, Yamanouchi et al.\ obtained similar results for crystalline Si:P, see the log-log plot Figure 1 of Ref.\ \onlinecite{Yama.etal.67}.
 This investigation was one of the experiments to which Mott referred as support for his hypothesis of the minimum metallic conductivity.\cite{Mott.72a,Mott.Kaveh}

-Later, however, the $\sigma(T)$ studies of crystalline Si:P were extended to the mK range.\cite{Tho.etal.83,Stu.etal.93,Waf.etal.99} These measurements were evaluated by $T \rightarrow 0$ extrapolations based on $\sigma = a + b \, T^p$ fits, see Subsect.\ II.C.
-In these analyses, $p = 1/2$ was supposed by Thomas {\it et al.}\cite{Tho.etal.83} and by Stupp {\it et al.}\cite{Stu.etal.93}, whereas Waffenschmidt {\it et al.}\cite{Waf.etal.99} started from $p = 1/3$.
+Later, however, the $\sigma(T)$ studies of crystalline Si:P were extended to the mK range.\cite{Tho.etal.83,Stu.etal.93,Waf.etal.99} These measurements were evaluated by $T \rightarrow 0$ extrapolations based on $\sigma = a + b \, T^p$ fits, see Subsection 2.3.
+In these analyses, $p = 1/2$ was supposed by Thomas et al.\cite{Tho.etal.83} and by Stupp et al.\cite{Stu.etal.93}, whereas Waffenschmidt et al.\cite{Waf.etal.99} started from $p = 1/3$.
 All these three groups inferred that the MIT is continuous.
-This raises the question whether the conclusion drawn by Siegrist {\it et al.}\ could merely be a consequence of the perspective chosen, i.e.\ of using the ${\mbox d} \rho / {\mbox d} T = 0$ MIT criterion.
+This raises the question whether the conclusion drawn by Siegrist et al.\ could merely be a consequence of the perspective chosen, i.e.\ of using the sign change of ${\mbox d} \rho / {\mbox d} T$ as MIT criterion.